-The life expectancy actuarial assumption was updated at December 31, 2019 to reflect recent mortality studies indicating longer life spans.
+The life expectancy actuarial assumption was updated at December 31, 2021 to reflect recent mortality studies indicating longer life spans.
 This change further increased pension values as the benefit payments are expected to be made for a longer time span.

-There was a significant decrease in the discount rate assumption from December 31, 2019 to December 31, 2020, causing the pension values to increase.
+The discount rate remained the same from December 31, 2020 to December 31, 2021.
+Variances from the previous year are due to plan changes which required additional funding.
 Other actuarial assumptions are updated periodically.
-At December 31, 2020, the mortality and mortality improvement assumptions were updated to reflect recent mortality studies.
+At December 31, 2021, the mortality and mortality improvement assumptions were updated to reflect recent mortality studies.
 These changes resulted in a minor increase in Retirement Plan present values.